Arrowette

-Arrowette is a superheroine that appears in American comic books published by DC Comics.
+Arrowette is the name of two characters appearing in American comic books published by DC Comics.
+The first, Bonnie King, is a supporting character of Green Arrow who unsuccessfully tried to become his sidekick.
+The second, Cissie King-Jones, is King's daughter and a member of Young Justice.

 Publication history

 The Bonnie King version of Arrowette appears in World's Finest Comics #113 and was created by Dave Wood and Lee Elias.

 The Cissie King-Jones version of Arrowette appears in Impulse #28 and was created by Tom Peyer and Craig Rousseau.

 Biography

 Bonnie King

 The first Arrowette (properly known as Miss Arrowette) is Bonnie King, a would-be sidekick and general nuisance to Green Arrow.
 She first appears in World's Finest Comics #113 (November 1960).

-When Bonnie was a child, her mother Millie put her through archery training and was very controlling of her progress.
-She does well and ends up competing in the Olympic Games, where she wins a bronze medal.
-However, her mother is not pleased as she had expected Bonnie to win a gold, and harasses her daughter over Bonnie's alleged failure.
-This ends up driving Bonnie to abandon both her home and archery and she never speaks to her mother again.
+When Bonnie was a child, her mother Millie put her through archery training and was controlling of her progress.
+Bonnie competes in the Olympic Games, where she wins a bronze medal.
+Bonnie's mother is disappointed in her for her failure to win a gold medal.
+Bonnie intends to use her skills in archery to serve as Green Arrow's sidekick, but turns out to be too clumsy to become a hero.

-Alone in Star City, she becomes inspired by Green Arrow and Speedy and decides to use her archery skills in a way that counted.
-She makes a costume for herself and names herself "Miss" Arrowette.
-Like Green Arrow, she carries trick arrows but with a feminine slant (such as the "Powder Puff" Arrow).
-She attempts to aid both archers a few times, but they repeatedly rebuff her attempts.
-Despite her good intentions, Arrowette turns out to be too clumsy to become a hero and too vain to even wear a mask.
 Arrowette briefly dates Green Arrow in his civilian identity of Oliver Queen.

 The adult Bonnie King appears in Young Justice.

-At some point, she meets a journalist named Bernell "Bowstring" Jones, who remembers her from her Olympic Games and is probably the only person to consider her a star.
+Bonnie meets Bernell Jones, a journalist who remembers her from her time in the Olympic Games and is probably the only person to consider her a star.
 She nicknames him Bowstring because he is as thin as one and takes him briefly as her sidekick so he will give her publicity in his journal.
-Eventually, however, Green Arrow convinces Arrowette to give up superheroism.Oliver Queen described "Bowstring" Jones as a good investigative reporter who helped the cause with his exposes'.
+Eventually, however, Green Arrow convinces Arrowette to give up heroism.

-She has to permanently give up archery due to carpal tunnel syndrome in her wrists, and also due to her job as a secretary.
-She talks Bowstring into marrying her and, one year later, she has a daughter they name Cissie King-Jones.
-When Bowstring dies five years later from fish poisoning, Hal Jordan (working as an agent for the company that holds Bowstring's life insurance policy) gives Bonnie and Cissie the policy's beneficiary check; the money enables Bonnie to train Cissie into a superhero.
-Cissie hardly has time to breathe between lessons of archery, judo, kick-boxing, gymnastics, ballet, and many other fields, and comes to resent her mother deeply.
+Bonnie is forced to give up archery due to being busy with her job as a secretary and suffering from carpal tunnel syndrome.
+She talks Bernell into marrying her and, one year later, she has a daughter named Cissie.
+Five years later, Bernell dies from fish poisoning.
+Hal Jordan gives Bonnie and Cissie a beneficiary check, which allows Bonnie to train Cissie in athletics.
+Cissie is overworked between the many fields she is trained in and comes to resent her mother deeply.